 This starts with defining a good a call for your business, as highlighted in the bullet points above.
 Once you’ve done so, you can set further parameters for your Pay Per Call campaign such as:

 - Where ads are ideally run – mobile, desktop, social media, banner ads, etc

 - When ads are ideally run – are you a 9-5 business or do you have longer hours?
 Make sure ads run when someone is there to answer the phone!

 - Define conversions so you accurately payout to a publisher for the right kind of call.

 Whether your Pay Per Call campaign is two weeks old or 6 months old, don’t forget to take the time to review the performance.
 Just because your hyped for a new Pay Per Call campaign in 2017 doesn’t mean you’re assured success.
 Analyze the results of your Pay Per Call campaign on a regular basis so you can make the tweaks necessary to ensure an efficient, successful campaign.

-When it doubt, contact your distribution partner with questions to ensure you're getting most out of your Pay Per Call experience!
+When it doubt, contact your publisher with questions to ensure you’re getting most out of your Pay Per Call experience!